scala-steward/scala-fortify-docs/src/main/paradox/index.md

 To report an issue, please open a support ticket with either Lightbend or Micro Focus.

-* Java 6, 7, 9, and 10 may work but are not currently officially
+* other Java versions besides Java 8 (such as 6, 7, 9, 10, 11) may
-  supported. (issue 222, issue 223)
+  work but are not currently officially supported. (issue 222, issue 223)
-* Enabling the plugin may cause the Scala compiler to require transitive dependencies to be present on the classpath that weren't required before for compilation to succeed.
+* Enabling the plugin may cause the Scala compiler to require transitive dependencies to be present on the classpath that weren't required during ordinary compilation.
 This is described in detail in the "About transitive dependencies" section above (issue 279)
 * Mixed Scala and Java codebases require separately translating